 As the trustee of a living trust in Orange County, you may have to make crucial decisions relating to distributions of the trust assets.
 It is common for a trust to grant some level of discretion to a trustee with regard to distributions of trust income or principal at certain periods.
-Before you make these distributions, however, it is important to take certain steps.
+Before you make these discretionary trust distributions, however, it is important to take certain steps.
 Distributions that are made without following these critical steps could potentially be subject to challenge by beneficiaries or creditors.
 These beneficiaries or creditors may claim that the trustee made unauthorized or improper distributions of the trust property.

 - Review the specific language contained in the Orange County living trust for guidance regarding discretionary trust distributions.